bobbyhadz/config/vscode/README.md

 - [**Sort lines**](https://marketplace.visualstudio.com/items?itemName=Tyriar.sort-lines) enables you to sort lines in text, for example in YAML templates.
 - [**Indent Rainbow**](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow) makes indentation easier to read, I use it only in yaml files, but it works for all languages.
 - [**vscode cfn lint**](https://marketplace.visualstudio.com/items?itemName=kddejong.vscode-cfn-lint) provides a linter for cloudformation and aws sam.
+- [**Markdownlint**](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) provides a linter for markdown (.md) files.
+- [**Git History**](https://marketplace.visualstudio.com/items?itemName=donjayamanne.githistory) provides a visual interface for git logs, file history, branches and commits.
 - [**Settings Sync**](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension syncs settings file, keybindings file, launch file, snippets folder, vscode extensions & extension configuration, workspaces folder.
 This extension saves the the beforementioned config into a gist [**gist**](https://gist.github.com/), so any time you need to save your settings into a new revision of the gist you just use **CTRL + Shift + P** and type **Sync: Update/Upload Settings**.
 In order to download your last revision of the gist you again use **CTRL + Shift + P** and type **Sync: Download Settings**.
 If the extension gets bugged you can reset the extension settings, just press **CTRL + Shift + P** and type **Sync: Reset Extension Settings**.

-## Keybindings, Snippets, Settings, Extensions:
+## Keybindings, Snippets, Settings, Extensions

 - Available in a [**gist**](https://gist.github.com/), handled by [**Settings Sync extension**](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync).